MESA-Best-Practises-Sydney2024/MESA-Best-Practises-Sydney2024/docs/microlab3.rst

     kap_CO_prefix   = ''     !
 Either gn93_co, gs98_co, or a09_co

-to a specific mixture.
+to a specific mixture (i.e. the relative abundances of metals).
 Distribute the different options amongst your table, but use the same mixture for all three controls.

 In the ``&star_job`` section of ``inlist_start`` add